ArystoCrypto/CurrencyExchange/README.md

-WLOX - Open Source Cryptocurrency Exchange
+DecidableCoins CurrencyExchange - Open Source Cryptocurrency Exchange
 =========
-WLOX is an open source cryptocurrency exchange that supports multiple fiat currencies.
+DecidableCoins CurrencyExchange is an open source cryptocurrency exchange that supports multiple fiat currencies.

 At this point, the exchange only supports one cryptocurrency at a time.
 We plan to adapt the project to a multiple-crypto-currency environment soon.

-WLOX is configured to use Crypto Capital Corporation as the default banking services provider.
+DecidableCoins CurrencyExchangeis configured to use Crypto Capital Corporation as the default banking services provider.
 For more information about them, please visit http://www.cryptocapital.co.

 The purpose of this document is to walk you throught the process of a typical setup of the app using a bitcoind server.

-**IF YOU INSTALLED WLOX PRIOR TO 14/01/2015, PLEASE READ THE FILE UPDATE_GUIDE_v1.04 BEFORE CONTINUING**

 Getting Started
 --------------
-WLOX runs on the traditional PHP/MySQL/Apache setup.
+DecidableCoins CurrencyExchange runs on the traditional PHP/MySQL/Apache setup.

-**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/wlox/wlox.git`.
+**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/DecidableCoins/CurrencyExchange.git`.

 **For a production environment**, it is strongly recommended to distribute the different repositories across multiple servers.
-You can clone each sub-module independently by doing `https://github.com/wlox/wlox-[submodule].git`.
+You can clone each sub-module independently by doing `https://github.com/DecidableCoins/CurrencyExchange-[submodule].git`.

 Project Structure
 --------------
-WLOX is structured as one main *git* repository with multiple sub-modules.
+DecidableCoins CurrencyExchange is structured as one main *git* repository with multiple sub-modules.
 As mentioned above, you can clone the whole project or each repository on it's own.

-- **wlox** > The master repo.
+- **CurrencyExchang** > The master repo.
 DB updates and documentation reside here.
-- |-- **wlox-frontend** > The App's frontend.
+- |-- *CurrencyExchang-frontend** > The App's frontend.
-- |-- **wlox-auth** > Handles user authentication.
+- |-- **CurrencyExchang-auth** > Handles user authentication.
-- |-- **wlox-api** > Handles all requests for data made by the frontend.
+- |-- **CurrencyExchang-api** > Handles all requests for data made by the frontend.
-- |-- **wlox-cron** > Contains all cron jobs.
+- |-- **CurrencyExchang-cron** > Contains all cron jobs.
 - |-- **backstage2** > The CMS (back end) program.

 Requirements